jmichel7/Chevie.jl/README.md

-This  is  my  effort  porting  GAP  code  to Julia, specifically the Chevie package  of  GAP3  plus  the  GAP  functionality needed for Chevie to work: packages  for Laurent  and Puiseux  polynomials, Cyclotomics, Permutations, basic permutation group operations, etc….
+This  is  my  effort  porting  GAP  code  to Julia, specifically the Chevie package  of  GAP3  plus  the  GAP  functionality needed for Chevie to work:
+Cyclotomics,   Permutations,   Laurent   and   Puiseux  polynomials,  basic permutation group operations, etc….

-I am rather new to Julia, git and github so I am not even sure this package is  properly constituted; I did not try yet to register it.
-If you are more competent  that me and see any anomaly  in this package, please write me or make a pull request.
+I  started this project at the  end of 2018 and it  is still in flux so the package  is not yet registered.
+If you  see anything to be improved in this package, please contact me or make a pull request.

 ##